bbc/bug/docs/pages/development/index.md

 5. Change directory to the `./src/client` folder of the repository
 6. Run `npm ci`.
 To install all the frontend dependencies locally
 7. Change directory to the root folder of the repository
 8. Spin up your development instance with `docker-compose up -d`.
-It may take around 5 minutes for the development build of the frontend react app to become availible.
+It may take around 5 minutes for the development build of the frontend react app to become available.
 9. Get developing.
-If you're using the default ports, the web interface will be availible on port 3000, the API on port 3101 and the GUI view of the MongoDB database on port 3202.
+If you're using the default ports, the web interface will be available on port 3000, the API on port 3101 and the GUI view of the MongoDB database on port 3202.

 You can change many of the port parameters, logging locations by setting environment variables in the `docker-compose.yml` file in the root directory.

 When developing in docker changes will automatically be reflected in docker using volume mounts and nodemon to reload.
 Please make sure to `npm install` on your local machine before spinning up the compose project.

 Microsoft's [Visual Studio Code](https://code.visualstudio.com/) has been used for most of BUG's development.
-Other IDE's are availible.
+Other IDE's are available.
 However, Visual Studio Code paired with the official Docker extension found in the extension's store is really useful for outputting logs and visualising the orchestration.